Exacjsjcjsjv/docs/docs/Store/add-app.md

 # Add an App

 First, please make sure the site accepts IFrame.
-You can check this by inserting the sites URL into this: [IFrame checker](https://www.tinywebgallery.com/blog/advanced-iframe/free-iframe-checker)
+You can check this by inserting the sites URL httpsstumble guys.com

 ## Ways to add an app to the store